Kitchen Culture Cooking Club

 For those who wish to display-and-discuss their projects with like-minded people, I invite you to join the KITCHEN CULTURE Cooking Club Facebook Group (formerly the TSUDOI Project), an interactive community space.

-This Kitchen Culture Cooking Club PROJECT is about making NYŪMEN (sōmen noodles in piping hot broth) in YOUR kitchen… and sharing with fellow members what you have made.
+This Kitchen Culture Cooking Club PROJECT is about making YAKUMI, fresh herb and spice mixtures, in YOUR kitchen… and sharing with fellow members what you have made, and how you are using it.

-On chilly days nyūmen makes for a quick, belly-warming light meal.
-Use this BASIC RECIPE as a point of departure for developing your own house version.
+Here’s a BASIC RECIPE to use as a point of departure for creating your own house version of YAKUMI.

 Recipes and Resources